Jump ahead to...

 Tip: Use the dropdown menu to choose a different field to segment by!

-The expected frequency, depicted by the small vertical line, shows you the percentage of records that a particular segment (like Cabin Flow) matches when looking at the overall data set (regardless of the query you've clicked into or what filters you have applied).
+The expected frequency, depicted by the small vertical line, shows you the percentage of records that a particular segment (like Cabin Flow) matches when looking at the overall data set (regardless of the theme you've clicked into or what filters you have applied).

 How is the expected frequency calculated? ✏️